Tyrrrz/Gress/Readme.md

 </Window>
 ```

-You can also check out `Gress.DemoWpf` project for a slightly more involved sample.
+You can also check out `Gress.DemoWpf` project for a slightly more involved example.